 The European Association of Paritarian Institutions (AEIP), founded in 1996, is a Brussels-based advocacy organization representing the Social Protection Institutions established and managed by employers and trade unions on a jointly basis within the framework of the collective agreements.
 For the AEIP presentation leaflet, please follow this link.

 All AEIP members are non-for-profit and cover a number of social protection benefits:

-Besides, the Association is member of a number of EU Consultative Groups, such as the European Commission’s Pension Funds and the EU Joint Action on Health workforce Planning and Forecasting.
-The AEIP Secretary General is also member of European Insurance and Occupational Pensions Authority’s (EIOPA) Occupational Pension Stakeholders Group (OPSG).
+Besides, the Association is an official member of a number of EU Consultative Groups, such as the European Commission’s Pension Forum and the EU Joint Action on Health workforce Planning and Forecasting.
+The AEIP Secretary General is also a member of European Insurance and Occupational Pensions Authority’s (EIOPA) Occupational Pension Stakeholders Group (OPSG).

 AEIP stays up-to-date and tackles the latest news.
-Its most recent activities are available in a column on the right of the present page.
+Its most recent activities are available in the right column of the present page.